Florencia en el Amazonas: Performance history

 Jointly commissioned by Houston Grand Opera, Los Angeles Opera and Seattle Opera, Florencia en el Amazonas had its world premiere at the Wortham Theater Center on 26 October 1996 performed by Houston Grand Opera.
 The production was directed by Francesca Zambello with sets designed by Robert Israel.
 The production subsequently opened at Los Angeles Opera in 1997, and then at Seattle Opera in 1998.
 In 1999 it was performed in concert version by the Ópera de Bellas Artes in Mexico City and received its European premiere in 2006 at the Theater Heidelberg in Germany in a new production directed by Michael Beyer.

 The opera has had multiple performances in the United States in the 21st century.
-These include its revivals at Houston Grand Opera in 2001 and 2019, Seattle Opera in 2005, and Los Angeles Opera in 2014 and company premieres at Florida Grand Opera, Cincinnati Opera, Opera Colorado, Utah Opera, Washington National Opera, Nashville Opera, Arizona Opera, New York City Opera, the University of Illinois School of Music, and Indiana University Jacobs School of Music.
-In the 2021-2022 season, it will be the first Spanish-language opera to be performed in a mainstage season at the Lyric Opera of Chicago.
+These include its revivals at Houston Grand Opera in 2001 and 2019, Seattle Opera in 2005, and Los Angeles Opera in 2014 and company premieres at Florida Grand Opera, Cincinnati Opera, Opera Colorado, Utah Opera, Washington National Opera, Nashville Opera, Arizona Opera, New York City Opera, the University of Illinois School of Music, Indiana University Jacobs School of Music, and North Carolina Opera.
+In the 2021-2022 season, it became the first Spanish-language opera to be performed in a mainstage season at the Lyric Opera of Chicago.

+The Met Opera performed it for the 2023-24 season, marking the first Spanish language opera in over 100 years on their stage.